b41uk/proxmox-homelab/README.md

 - Create isolated cybersecurity practice environments.
 - Experiment with AI and RAG-related services.
 - Document the full process as a professional infrastructure project.

+The goal isn't only to deploy services, but to understand how real infrastructure is planned, configured, secured, monitored and documented — and to use that process to build practical skills in systems administration, virtualization, networking, cybersecurity, automation, and AI/RAG infrastructure.

 ## Planned Architecture